rainerpm/CSAssignmentChecker/README.md

 * **Advanced Verification (JAVA only).** **CSAC** does the **Basic Verification** above and then runs these OPTIONAL programs
   * **@Checker.java**  [provided by teacher] Code provided by the teacher to check the contents of the student's program (number and type of instance variables as well as details on the constructors and methods in the student's program).
 The output is compared to the **checker.txt** file provided by the teacher.
-  * **@Runner.java**  [submitted by students] Code that the student wrote that uses the class(es) they wrote.
+  * **@Runner.java**  [optionally submitted by students] Code that the student wrote that uses the class(es) they wrote.
 The output is compared to the  **gold.txt** output file provided by the teacher.
 The @Runner.java program can optionally prompt the user for input.
 To provide this user input to **CSAC**, the teacher provides one or more runnerUserInput&.txt files (& is a unique identifier, usually 1,2,3, ...).
 The @Runner.java program will be run once for each user input file.
   * **@Tester.java**  [provided by teacher] Code provided by the teacher that tests the program submitted by the student.
 The output is compared to the  **gold.txt** output file provided by the teacher.

 ### Scoreboard